Linaro/lava/doc/content/technical-references/job-definition/actions/deploy/to-overlay.md

 ## Use case

 The method is useful when the DUT is booted with a pre-installed OS.
-The overlay can be transfer to the running OS using [`transfer_overlay`](../boot/common.md#transfer_overlay) in the subsequent boot method.
+The overlay can be transferred to the running OS using [`transfer_overlay`](../boot/common.md#transfer_overlay) in the subsequent boot method.